TYPO3-Extensions/cobj_xslt/Documentation/Reference/Index.rst

 .. container:: table-row

    Property
-         transformations.[i].supressReturn
+         transformations.[i].suppressReturn

    Data type
          boolean

    Description
-         If [i].transformToURI is used and the result should only be written to the file, you can use this property to completely supress the return of the transformation.
+         If [i].transformToURI is used and the result should only be written to the file, you can use this property to completely suppress the return of the transformation.

          **Example:** ::

             transformations.1 {
                transformToURI = fileadmin/transformation-1.xml
-               supressReturn = 1
+               suppressReturn = 1
                [...]
             }